pranshupatel/ColourBlock/README.md

 ![All blocks](/images/all-blocks.png)

 The Block class contains a reference to four Node instances, whose coordinates are connected together to form a block.
+The first node in the list is regarded as the center of rotation.

 This class asks the Grid instance to assign colours to the Node instances.